sap-linuxlab/community.sap_install/roles/sap_hypervisor_node_preconfigure/README.md

 Will configure a plain vanilla OpenShift cluster so it can be used for SAP workloads.

 ### Requirements
-* A freshly installed OpenShift cluster.
+* An OpenShift cluster, best without any previous customization.
 * The worker nodes should have > 96GB of memory.
 * Storage is required, e.g. via NFS, OpenShift Data Foundation or local storage.
 This role can setup access to a Netapp Filer via Trident storage connector.
+Local storage will be configures using host path provisioner.
 * Point the `KUBECONFIG` environment variable to your `kubeconfig`.
 * Required packages: This roles uses the kubernetes ansible module, this can be installed via the package`ansible-collection-kubernetes-core`.
 * Make the role available in case you didn't install it already in an ansible roles directory, e.g.